soupwaylee/soupwaylee.github.io/src/markdown-pages/group-representation-with-matrices.md

 *Cue on cycles: You can imagine an ordered row of numbered cards from one to five.
 When you start to move the cards in-place (meaning in the same row) to their new index and land at the position of the card you started with, you have found a cycle.*

 This example nicely illustrates the group operation of the permutation group $(S_5, \odot)$ which we will call "multiplication" from now on (but note that it is in fact a function composition).
-As opposed to multiplication with scalars, permutation multiplication is not commutative proven by the fact that the outcome of a permutation depends on the order in which the objects are swapped, i.e. $(12) \odot (13) \neq (13) \odot (12)$.
+As opposed to multiplication with scalars, permutation multiplication where the number of objects $n \geq 2$ is not commutative proven by the fact that the outcome of a permutation depends on the order in which the objects are swapped, i.e. $(12) \odot (13) \neq (13) \odot (12)$.

 ### Representing Permutations With Matrices